-- Always wear an approved, industrial hard hat while on Company property, such as in gas processing plants, gas treating stations, compressor stations, on offshore platforms, on pipeline ROWs, and at other pipeline facilities such as meter stations, pig launchers and receivers, tank batteries, etc. - Hard hats shall meet ANSI Z89.1, Type 1, Class E. - Hard hats must meet CSA Z94.1 or ANSI Z89.1: - o Class G for general use.
+- Always wear an approved, industrial hard hat while on Company property, such as in gas treating stations, compressor stations, on offshore platforms, on pipeline ROWs, and at other pipeline facilities such as meter stations, pig launchers and receivers, tank batteries, etc. - Hard hats shall meet ANSI Z89.1, Type 1, Class E. - Hard hats must meet CSA Z94.1 or ANSI Z89.1: - Class G for general use.
 (Proof tested to 2000 volts); operating plants and pipelines - Class E for electrical trades involved in high voltage work.
-(Proof tested at 20,000 volts.) - Class E Type 2 (Side Impact Model) (CSA Z94.1-2005 or ANSI Z89.1-2009) for Contractors working on project worksites; new pipeline and plant construction or those Workers exposed to risk of a side impact hazard - Winter liners should be flame resistant. - Each hard hat must be marked with the information specified by ANSI Z89.1 for that type of protector and for the hazard involved. - Never alter or modify the shell or suspension of the hard hat (drill holes in, paint, etc.). - Hard hats shall be worn properly as the manufacturer intended (e.g., not turned backwards unless manufacturer has designed hard hat to be worn this way). - Regularly inspect hard hats and replace at the first sign of.
-Color fading, breakage, cracks, crazing, discoloration, flaking, delamination, chalky appearance, stiffness/brittleness. - See the table below for the maximum recommended replacement schedule by the manufacturer (replace sooner if hard hat condition dictates).
+(Proof tested at 20,000 volts.) - Class E Type 2 (Side Impact Model) (CSA Z94.1-2005 or ANSI Z89.1-2009) for Contractors working on project worksites; new pipeline and plant construction or those Workers exposed to risk of a side impact hazard - Winter liners should be flame resistant - Each hard hat must be marked with the information specified by ANSI Z89.1 for that type of protector and for the hazard involved. - Never alter or modify the shell or suspension of the hard hat (drill holes in, paint, etc.). - Hard hats shall be worn properly as the manufacturer intended (e.g., not turned backwards unless manufacturer has designed hard hat to be worn this way).

+- Regularly inspect hard hats and replace at the first sign of.
+Color fading, breakage, cracks, crazing, discoloration, flaking, delamination, chalky appearance, stiffness/brittleness. - See Table 22 for the maximum recommended replacement schedule by the manufacturer (replace sooner if hard hat condition dictates).

-Table 25: Manufacturer Recommendation for Hard Hat Replacement
+Table 22: Manufacturer Recommendation for Hard Hat Replacement

-MANUFACTURER HARD HAT SHELL HARD HAT SUSPENSION MSA 5 years 12 months 3M 2 - 5 years (depending on work environment) 12 months Other Manufacturer Recommendation Manufacturer Recommendation
+Manufacturer Hard hat Shell Hard hat Suspension MSA 5 years 12 months 3M 2 - 5 years (depending on work environment) 12 months Other Manufacturer Recommendation Manufacturer Recommendation